falkodev/feathers-nuxt-docker-app/README.md

 The first time you run `docker-compose up`, all Docker images will be downloaded and built.

-There is a dependency between the containers `wap-backend` and `wap-db`: the DB needs to be started to enable the server to start (otherwise, Feathers does not have a Mongo connection and is stuck).
+There is a dependency between the containers `app-backend` and `app-db`: the DB needs to be started to enable the server to start (otherwise, Feathers does not have a Mongo connection and is stuck).
 However, the first time, database users will be created, it takes time, and the timeout on Feathers side expires.
-So, read the logs and wait for the user `wap-admin` to be created.
+So, read the logs and wait for the user `app-admin` to be created.
 When it is done, the DB is ready.
 You can now kill the docker containers by hitting `Ctrl + c` in your terminal or run `docker-compose stop` in another one.
 And run again `docker-compose up` or `make` as explained below.
 This time, the DB will start quickly, enabling the server to start correctly.

 <a id="3-2"></a>